-Why?
-Well, the responsive frameworks are ready to design, have less complicated protocols, and offer multiple end-to-end features, which are pretty much necessary for the website development cycle today.
+Well, the responsive frameworks are ready to design, have less complicated protocols, and offer multiple end-to-end features, which are necessary for today's website development cycle.

 Simply put, a framework in the world of web designing is a complete package consisting of a structure of files and folders of standardized codes in various languages, like HTML, JS, CSS, etc., which can be utilized to facilitate the development or designing of websites.

-It can be used as the structure or the base of a website, to which additional elements and specifications can be added.
+It can be used as a website's structure or base, to which additional elements and specifications can be added.
 In other words, it is the model structure of any website.